Eugene McManus ‘stunned’ by World Supersport chance

 The Randalstown rider was offered the chance to ride a Yamaha YZF-R6 for the WRP Wepol Racing team as a replacement for the injured Danny Webb, who is continuing his recovery from wrist surgery following a pre-season crash.

-The 22-year-old will also ride for the WRP Wepol Racing team at the Misano round in Italy next month.
+The 22-year-old will also line up for the WRP Wepol Racing team at the Misano round in Italy next month.

 McManus said: “I am stunned by the opportunity offered to me and can’t thank everyone enough for believing in me.